 If you see a position listed, it’s most likely still available at one of our sites.
 Because we hire hundreds of staff on a rolling basis, we aren’t able to update listings each time a staff member is hired.
 We ask you to be as open as possible to other positions and locations if your first choice isn’t available.
 If you’re invited to the next stage of the hiring process, you’ll have an opportunity to discuss position and location availability in more detail.

 I am an international candidate interested in applying.
 Am I eligible to work at Galileo?

 We accept applications from all candidates who are eligible to work in the United States.
 International staff must have their own method of obtaining a visa that allows the holder to work for any employer (not only the visa-sponsoring employer).
-Most student visas only allow employment related directly to coursework, and so generally cannot be used for employment with Galileo.
-International applicants must be able to provide proof of employment eligibility.
-If you have questions about whether you are eligible to work in the U.S., please contact the agency that issued your visa.
-We don’t have a visa sponsorship program, but are happy to work with you if you have questions about employment eligibility.
+We don’t have a visa sponsorship program, but have provided a guide with general info on how to get the visa process started!

 Do staffers get a discount if they sign up their kids for a Galileo camp?

 Summer staff members are eligible to receive one free week of camp (including extended care) for one camper, plus 50% off additional weeks for all campers.
 This discount is only for staff members’ own children and does not apply to other family members.

 Are your programs accessible for all staff and campers?